Parallel port: Current use

 There are PCI (and PCI-express) cards that provide parallel ports.
 There are also some print servers that provide an interface to parallel ports through a network.
 USB-to-EPP chips can also allow other non-printer devices to continue to work on modern computers without a parallel port.

 For electronics hobbyists the parallel port is still often the easiest way to connect to an external circuit board.
 It is faster than the other common legacy port (serial port), requires no serial-to-parallel converter, and requires far less interface logic and software than a USB target interface.
 However, Microsoft operating systems later than Windows 95/98 prevent user programs from directly writing to or reading from the LPT without additional software (kernel extensions).

-Current CNC Milling Machines also often make use of the parallel port to directly control the machine's motors and attachments.
+CNC Milling Machines also often make use of the parallel port to directly control the machine's motors and attachments, especially with LinuxCNC OS.

 IBM PC implementation

 Port addresses

 Traditionally IBM PC systems have allocated their first three parallel ports according to the configuration in the table below (if all three printer ports exist).

 If there is an unused slot, the port addresses of the others are moved up.
 (For example, if a port at 0x3BC does not exist, the port at 0x378 will then become the first logical parallel port.)
 The base address 0x3BC is typically supported by printer ports on MDA and Hercules display adapters, whereas printer ports provided by the mainboard chipset or add-on cards rarely allow to be configured to this base address.
 Therefore, in absence of a monochrome display adapter, a common assignment for the first logical parallel port (and therefore also for the corresponding LPT1 DOS device driver) today is 0x378, even though the default is still 0x3BC (and would be selected by the BIOS if it detects a printer port at this address).
 The IRQ lines are typically configurable in the hardware as well.
 Assigning the same interrupt to more than one printer port should be avoided and will typically cause one of the corresponding ports to work in polled mode only.
 The port addresses assigned to slot can be determined by reading the BIOS Data Area (BDA) at 0000h:0408h.

 Bit-to-pin mapping for the Standard Parallel Port (SPP):

 ~ indicates a hardware inversion of the bit.